 Subsequent works have demonstrated that indeed the effect turns out to be small, i.e. of the order of $T_c/\veps_F$ where $T_c$ is the superconducting critical temperature and $\veps_F$ is the Fermi energy \cite{Aronov1976,Zaitsev1986}.
-It must be mentioned that later studies have demonstrated that in the presence of magnetic impurities (or spin-orbit coupling) the magnitude of the effect will be defined by the corresponding scattering times rather then by the ratio $T_c/\veps_F$ \cite{ZaiZai1982}.
+It must be mentioned that later studies have demonstrated that in the presence of magnetic impurities (or spin-orbit coupling) the magnitude of the effect will be defined by the corresponding scattering times rather than by the ratio $T_c/\veps_F$ \cite{ZaiZai1982}.
 In particular, this means that in unconventional superconductors (nodal or nodeless) the effect is expected to be small, since even small amount of nonmagnetic impurities is sufficient to strongly suppress superconductivity \cite{MineevSamokhin1999}.
 Whether the magnitude of the effect will be of the order $T_c/\veps_F$ or will become of the order of $1/(\tau_uT_c)$, where $\tau_u^{-1}$ is the relaxation rate for the scattering on potential impurities, remains an open problem.

-It must be mentioned that in conventional superconductors external field induced branch population imbalance leads to a number of intriguing physical effects, such as thermoelectric effects \cite{Elesin1981}, photoelectric effect in superconducting-normal hybrid structures \cite{Zaikin2015}, pairing instabilities \cite{Galperin1981}, magnetoelectric effect \cite{AxialMagneto2021} and inverse Faraday effect \cite{Mironov2021-IFESC,Balatsky2023}.
-In particular, inverse Faraday effect (IFE) consists in induced static magnetization by external electromagnetic field \cite{Pershan1966,Battiato2014,yang2022inverse,mou2023reversed,mou2023chiral}.
-It is by now well understood that IFE requires the branch population imbalance and, in accordance with our discussion above, the induced magnetization is proportional to a dimensionless constant $\gamma\sim T_c/\veps_F$, where $T_c$ is superconducting critical temperature \cite{Mironov2021-IFESC,Parafilo2022Fl,Croitoru2022,Buzdin2023,Putilov2023-IFESC}.
+It must be mentioned that in conventional superconductors external field induced branch population imbalance leads to a number of remarkable physical effects, such as thermoelectric effects \cite{Elesin1981}, photoelectric effect in superconducting-normal hybrid structures \cite{Zaikin2015}, pairing instabilities \cite{Galperin1981} and inverse Faraday effect \cite{Mironov2021-IFESC}.
+Inverse Faraday effect (IFE) consists in induced static magnetization by external electromagnetic field \cite{Pershan1966,Battiato2014,yang2022inverse,mou2023reversed,mou2023chiral}.
+It is by now well understood that IFE requires the branch population imbalance and, in accordance with our discussion above, the induced magnetization is proportional to a dimensionless constant $\sim T_c/\veps_F$, where $T_c$ is superconducting critical temperature \cite{Mironov2021-IFESC,Parafilo2022Fl,Croitoru2022,Buzdin2023,Putilov2023-IFESC}.